Andryushik/andryushik/README.md

 - 🖥️  See my portfolio <a target="_blank" rel="noreferrer" href='#'>here</a>
 - 🧠  Just graduated from @HackYourFuture
 - 🔭  Currently working on Portfolio
-- 📖 Currently studying TypeScript
+- 📖 Currently studying NEXT.js
 - ⚡ Fun fact: I'm junior
 - 🤝  I'm open to collaborating on interesting projects as a developer
 - 📫 How to reach me: [a.g.popov@hotmail.com](mailto:a.g.popov@hotmail.com?subject=[GitHub]%20Andryushik)